morinim/ultra/README.md

 ```
 (must be executed from the repository main directory)

-## License
+## LICENSE

 [Mozilla Public License v2.0][mpl2] (also available in the accompanying [LICENSE][license] file).

-## Versioning
+## VERSIONING
 <img align="left" src="https://imgs.xkcd.com/comics/workflow.png">

-Ultra does **not** use semantic versioning.
+Ultra uses [semantic versioning][semver].
 Releases are tagged.

-Given a version number `MAJOR.MINOR.PATCH`, increment when:

-- `MAJOR`.
-New major release or a significant update and/or API stabilization;
-- `MINOR`.
-Minor features are added;
-- `PATCH`.
-Tiny changes, likely to go unnoticed by most.

-This allows folks, immediately upon hearing about a new release, to get a rough sense of its scope.
-As to backwards compatibility — ideally every release, even major ones, are backwards-compatible... and when they cannot be, because an API is changing, it should be done in a way that it's not too difficult to upgrade.

-Avoiding any change to the API and waiting for a *MAJOR* release to be ready would be a terrific impediment to progress.
-The alternative of frequently incrementing the *MAJOR* version number is incredibly unhelpful.
+When a release cannot be backward compatible, because an API is changing, modifications required for upgrading aren't (usually) too difficult.

+So don't be afraid of a different *MAJOR* version and read the release notes for details about the breaking changes.

 ---